128technology/docs/docs/install_qcow2_deployment.md

   subnets:
   - type: dhcp
 ```
+### `cidata`

-To create an ISO image with these configuration files and the volume label `cidata` on a Linux system, place the user-data in a file named `user-data`, the meta-data in a file named `meta-data`, and the network-config in a file named `network-config` and run the command `genisoimage -output cidata.iso -V cidata -r -J user-data meta-data network-config`.
-This ISO should be attached to the SSR VM when booted and the cloud-init process on the system will find the data and perform the desired actions.
+To create an ISO image containing these configuration files and the volume label `cidata` on a Linux system:

+1. Place the user-data in a file named `user-data`,
+2. Place the meta-data in a file named `meta-data`, and
+3. Place the network-config in a file named `network-config`.
+4. Run the command `genisoimage -output cidata.iso -V cidata -r -J user-data meta-data network-config`.

+This ISO should be attached to the SSR VM when booted. **Is this a user action or does the attachment happen as a result of creating the image??** The cloud-init process on the system will find the data during first boot, and perform the desired actions.